 Data lives in a number of systems throughout an organization.
 For example, large enterprises could have information about their customers in their customer relationship management (CRM) application, and have financial data in their enterprise resource planning (ERP) application.
 The most common first step in utilizing BI is often taking an inventory of all the data your business produces.

-Best Business Intelligence Software (By Category)
+Best BI Software (By Category)

 |Self-Service||Data Visualization||Data Warehousing||BI Platforms|